Leon3131-ux/mbedStuff/README.md

 For more information on how data is transferred, please see: [Data](#Data)

+The broker that we use is an [ActiveMQ](https://activemq.apache.org/) broker.

 ## How to use
 Our application is easy to use, you just need to clone the repo to mbedstudio and change the mbed_app.json file to your wlan connection.